 Objective

-This study aims to provide insight in the long-term outcomes of patients treated with the Gore Excluder Iliac Branch Endoprosthesis (IBE) for aneurysms involving the common iliac artery.
-Both technical, clinical, and patient reported outcomes were evaluated.
+This study aimed to provide insight in the long-term outcomes of patients treated with the GORE EXCLUDER Iliac Branch Endoprosthesis (IBE) for aneurysms involving the common iliac artery.
+Technical, clinical, and patient-reported outcomes were evaluated.

 Methods

-This is an investigator initiated, international, real world post-market, multicenter, prospective cohort study, enrolling patients with an indication for elective treatment of an (aorto)iliac aneurysm using the Gore Excluder IBE.
-Technical and clinical outcomes were collected through 5-year follow-up, together with questionnaire data.
+This is an investigator-initiated, international, real-world, postmarket, multicenter, prospective cohort study, enrolling patients with an indication for elective treatment of an (aorto)iliac aneurysm using the GORE EXCLUDER IBE.
+Technical and clinical outcomes were collected through the 5-year follow-up, together with questionnaire data.

 Results

-Of the initially 100 enrolled patients, 69 patients completed the 5-year follow-up.
-The 5-year freedom from all-cause and aneurysm-related mortality was, respectively, 82.9% and 96.0%.
+Of the initially 100 enrolled patients, 69 completed the 5-year follow-up.
+The 5-year freedom from all-cause and aneurysm-related mortality were 82.9% and 96.0%, respectively.
 The 5-year primary patency of the hypogastric artery was 84.0%.
-The median abdominal aortic aneurysm and common iliac artery diameters decreased significantly between baseline and 5-year follow-up (-8.0mm, p=0.001, -6.8mm, p<0.001, respectively).
-One type 1b and one type 1c endoleak were detected between 2-5 years follow-up which were successfully treated.
+The median abdominal aortic aneurysm and common iliac artery diameters decreased significantly between baseline and 5-year follow-up (-8.0 mm [P = .001] and -6.8 mm [P < .001], respectively).
+One type Ib and one type Ic endoleak were detected between 2 and 5 years of follow-up and were successfully treated.
 Two type III endoleaks were discovered during follow-up.
 There were no significant differences in the occurrence nor severity of intermittent claudication between baseline and 5-year follow-up.
-The outcomes on the IIEF-5 questionnaire on erectile dysfunction showed a significant decrease between baseline (median 12.5; IQR 3.0-20.0) and 5-years follow-up (median 4.0; IQR 1.0-16.0), p=0.001.
-The EQ5D and WIQ showed no differences between baseline and 5-years follow-up.
+The outcomes on the International Index of Erectile Function-5 questionnaire on erectile dysfunction showed a significant decrease between baseline (median, 12.5; interquartile range, 3.0-20.0) and 5 years follow-up (median, 4.0; interquartile range, 1.0-16.0; P = .001).
+The EuroQol Five Dimensions 3-Level and Walking Impairment Questionnaire showed no differences between baseline and the 5-year follow-up.

 Conclusions